Pobermeier/next13-notes-app/README.md

 This is a version of the [Server-Components Demo-Application](https://github.com/reactjs/server-components-demo) rebuild with Next.js 13.

+A live version of this project can be found [here](https://next13-notes-app.vercel.app/).

 ## Getting Started

 First, run the development server: